exakat/exakat-docs/Administrator/Configuration.rst

 Custom rulesets
 ###############

-Create custom rulesets by creating a 'config/themes.ini' directive files.
+Create custom rulesets by creating a 'config/rulesets.ini' directive files.

-This file is a .INI file, build with several sections.
+This file is a .INI file, build with multiple sections.
 Each section is the name of a ruleset : for example, 'mine' is the name for the ruleset below.

 There may be several sections, as long as the names are distinct.